Who is a Candidate for TMS Therapy for Depression in Boston?

 Though TMS therapy is a very good option for many people struggling with depression, it’s not recommended for people who have any type of metal implant in their head, or for people with a history of seizure disorders.
 At Dignity Brain Health, we recommend TMS therapy for pregnant women only in exceptional cases, as there could be a potential risk to the unborn child if the mother suffers a seizure during treatment (this is extremely rare, but it’s still a risk).

-Although TMS therapy is not right for all patients, there are a great deal who can benefit from this treatment and achieve remission from depression symptoms.
+Although TMS therapy is not right for all patients, there are a great deal who can benefit from this treatment and achieve remission from depression symptoms in Boston.

 If you have any questions about depression, TMS therapy, your symptoms, or any potential treatments you’ve heard of, know that you can contact our caring and attentive staff at Dignity Brain Health.
 We’re here to answer questions, help with treatment, and most importantly, serve as a support system for your depression treatment.

-If you’re looking for an evaluation and treatment for depression using TMS therapy (transcranial magnetic stimulation), please feel free to be in touch anytime with Dignity Brain Health, a clinic in Boston, Massachusetts:
+If you’re looking for an evaluation and treatment for depression using TMS therapy (transcranial magnetic stimulation) in Boston, please feel free to be in touch anytime with Dignity Brain Health, a leading TMS clinic located in Boston with stellar reviews and years of experience:

 https://www.dignitybrainhealth.com/tms